Juju00-code/made-in-ghana/README.md

 * [Github User Search](https://github.com/Chiamaka/GithubUserSearch) - iOS and Android app created with React Native that lets you search for a Github user by their username   **By [@Mz_Chi](https://twitter.com/Mz_Chi)**

+* [Ghanapost Digital address ](https://github.com/sesesmith30/ghanapost-address) - A very Small infact a minute library for getting address info of a location using Ghana's Digital Adress System   **By [sese smith](https://twitter.com/sesesesesmith30)**

 * [Go Kafka Alert](https://malike.github.io/go-kafka-alert/) - A Go application that feeds of data from Apache Kafka to send alerts via SMS,EMAIL or  Webhook delivery channels. **By [@malike_st](https://twitter.com/malike_st)**

 * [GLab](https://github.com/profclems/glab) - A CLI Tool for creating and managing GitLab issues and merge requests. **By [@clems_dev](https://twitter.com/clems_dev)**